High Evolutionary: Fictional character biography

-The High Evolutionary later came into conflict with a number of superheroes, notably the reserve Avengers and Adam Warlock, when he tried to forcibly mutate (or "evolve") the entire population of the Earth with his "Evolution Bomb".
-The Avengers stopped him, though the High Evolutionary and Hercules were exposed to the High Evolutionary's Genesis Chamber and became "more than a god", evolving out of existence.
+The High Evolutionary comes into conflict with a number of superheroes, notably the reserve Avengers and Adam Warlock, when he tries to forcibly mutate (or "evolve") the entire population of the Earth with his "Evolution Bomb".
+The Avengers stop him, though the High Evolutionary and Hercules are exposed to the High Evolutionary's Genesis Chamber and become "more than a god", phasing out of existence.
+The evolved essences of the High Evolutionary and Hercules are harvested by the Celestials and manipulated for unknown purposes in the Black Galaxy.
+Eventually both are returned to human form, and the High Evolutionary returns to space with the Knights of Wundagore.